carmonalab/ProjecTILs/README.md

 ### Troubleshooting

 -   If *load.reference.map()* fails with error "Reference object X is invalid" the first time you run it; it is likely that reference atlas download has failed due to Timeout.
-Try setting `options(timeout = max(3000, getOption("timeout")))` to increase download Timeout.
+Try setting `options(timeout = 3000)` to increase download Timeout.

 -   If a warning message prevented *remotes* from installing the package, try: